 She loves Jesus more than anyone else…including me.

 This was a must.
-As Paul encouraged the Christians in Corinth, “Do not be unequally yoked with unbelievers.
-For what partnership has righteousness with lawlessness?
-Or what fellowship has light with darkness?”
+As Paul encouraged the Christians in Corinth, “Don’t team up with those who are unbelievers.
+How can righteousness be a partner with wickedness?
+How can light live with darkness?”
 (2 Cor.
 6:14).